April 9, 2026 (1mo ago) — last updated May 17, 2026 (13d ago)

 ← Back to blog

-You check the clock and it is 11:11 again.
-A song comes on right when you are thinking about someone.
-You keep noticing the same animal, the same phrase, the same odd nudge in your body that says, “Pay attention.”
+You check the clock and it’s 11:11 again.
+A song starts playing just as you think about someone.
+You keep noticing the same animal, the same phrase, the same odd nudge in your body saying, “Pay attention.”

-A woman I once heard describe her experience said it started small.
+A woman I once heard said it started small.
 First it was repeated numbers.
 Then a feather on a day she had been crying.
-Then a conversation with a stranger that echoed the exact question she had written in her journal that morning.
+Then a conversation with a stranger that echoed the exact question she’d written in her journal that morning.

 Nothing about those moments proved anything.
 Yet together, they created a feeling.
 Not certainty.
 Not a command from the sky.
 A feeling that life might be speaking in symbols.

-If that sounds familiar, you are not alone.
-Many people begin noticing signs during transition.
-A breakup.
-A move.
-A health scare.
-A career question.
-A season when the old answers stop working and the inner world gets louder.
+If that sounds familiar, you’re not alone.
+Many people begin noticing signs during transition: a breakup, a move, a health scare, a career question.
+A season when old answers stop working and the inner world gets louder.

 Why these moments feel so big

-There is also something humbling about remembering how vast reality is.
-The universe began about 13.8 billion years ago, and the observable universe spans 93 billion light-years in diameter.
-The stars, planets, and gas clouds we can see make up less than 5% of its total energy density, while dark matter accounts for 25.8% and dark energy 69.2%, according to the overview collected at Wikipedia’s universe article.
+There’s also something humbling about remembering how vast reality is.
+The universe began about 13.8 billion years ago, and the observable universe spans roughly 93 billion light-years in diameter.
+The stars, planets, and gas clouds we can see make up a small fraction of the universe’s total energy budget, while dark matter and dark energy make up most of it.1

-Those facts do not prove personal signs.
+Those facts don’t prove personal signs.
 They do something else.
 They remind us that existence is far bigger than our current explanations.

 A grounded starting point

-When people get confused, it is usually because they rush to interpret before they have really noticed.
+When people get confused, it’s usually because they rush to interpret before they’ve really noticed.
 They ask, “What does this mean?” before asking, “What am I experiencing?”

 Start simpler.